Collecting GPU data using NVIDIA dcgm-exporter scripts

 $ curl -s http://<gpu-host>:9400/metrics

-Follow these steps to create and schedule a system task that runs the GPU integration scripts automatically.
+To create and schedule a system task

-2. On the System tasks page, click Add > Add process runner task.
-The Add task page displays the configuration properties.
+2. On the System tasks page, select Add > Add process runner task.

 3. Create a Process Runner task on the Remote ETL Engine (REE).1760506233979-297.png